Gun channel moves to Pornhub after YouTube gun video ban

 A channel devoted to firearms is moving its videos to adult content site Pornhub.

-The channel, which showcases guns reviews and accessories, said in a Facebook post Wednesday it's "decentralizing" its video content across multiple delivery networks.
+The channel, which showcases gun reviews and accessories, said in a Facebook post Wednesday it's "decentralizing" its video content across multiple delivery networks.

 "YouTube's newly released vague and one-sided firearms policy makes it abundantly clear that YouTube cannot be counted upon to be a safe harbor for a wide variety of views and subject matter," InRange TV wrote.
 "PornHub has a history of being a proactive voice in the online community, as well as operating a resilient and robust video streaming platform."